 What is healthcare in Portugal like?

 It is a well-known fact that health systems in Europe are, in general, one of the best and most modern in the world.
-They are, also, somewhat socialized, and the idea of “insurance”, although also valid, is not as necessary or of ulterior importance as, say, in the USA or Brazilian model.
+They are also somewhat socialized, and the idea of insurance, although also valid, is less necessary or of ulterior importance than, say, in the USA or Brazilian model.

-Portugal is not an exception to this fact: this country has both a public and private system of health, but the public parcel of healthcare is by far the most used and functions, apart from one or two exceptions, quite well.
+Portugal is not an exception to this fact: this country has both a public and private system of health.
+However, the public parcel of healthcare is by far the most used and functions quite well, apart from one or two exceptions.